 This is another non-invasive device that simply plugs into the OBD II port and memorizes the last start-stop setting of the auto start-stop switch.
 This is easier to employ than the Auto Start Stop Eliminator that plugs into the back of the switch because you don’t need to get inside the dashboard.

 This OBD II device simply plugs into the OBD II port that is located in the driver’s side footwell.
 Aside from the ease of installation, the device also maintains the use of the auto start-stop switch on the dashboard.
-The only downsides of this device is that it is about 2-3 times more expensive than the Auto Start Stop Eliminator ($100-$150 compared to $50) and takes up the OBD II port.
-Obviously, it is very easy to remove the device if you ever do need to use the OBD II port though.
+This product used to be more expensive than the other auto start stop eliminators that plug into the back of the start/stop switch, but now is about the same price (~$100).
+Sometimes, you might need to use the OBD II port; luckily this device is easy to remove as you just need to disconnect it from the port.

 Comparing Options to Permanently Disable Auto Start-Stop on the 13th Generation Ford F-150